Luben69/Marlowes_Auction_House/Simple_To_Do_List/README.md

-"I will make this project with ORM HTML AND CSS later on."
+I will make this project with ORM HTML and CSS later on.